 Dr. Doug McGuff on Strength Training Using Body by Science

-I interviewed Dr. Doug McGuff on "Strength Training Using Body by Science" on Philosophy in Action Radio on Wednesday, 5 December 2012.
-Listen to or download the podcast below.
+I interviewed Dr. Doug McGuff on "Strength Training Using Body by Science" on 5 December 2012.
+Listen to or download this episode of Philosophy in Action Radio below.

 Most people suppose that fitness requires long "cardio" sessions of running, biking, stair-climbing, or the like.
 In contrast, Dr. Doug McGuff advocates brief, infrequent, and high-intensity weight training using slow movements.
 Does this approach work?
 What are its benefits and costs compared to other fitness regimens?